dlu-ch/dlb/doc/ex_tool.rst

 .. exception:: RedoError

-   Raised when a running :term:`tool instance` detects a problem with its dependencies after a :term:`redo`.
+   Raised when a running :term:`tool instance` detects a problem with its dependencies during or after a :term:`redo`.